emulator-wtf/gradle-plugin/README.md

     [model: 'Pixel2', version: 23]
   ]

-  // whether to enable Android orchestrator useOrchestrator = true
+  // whether to enable Android orchestrator, if your app has orchestrator
+  // configured this will get picked up automatically, however you can
+  // force-change the value here if you want to useOrchestrator = true

-  // whether to clear package data before running each test (orchestrator only) clearPackageData = true
+  // whether to clear package data before running each test (orchestrator only)
+  // if your app has this configured via testInstrumentationRunnerArguments then
+  // it will get picked up automatically clearPackageData = true

   // if true, the Gradle plugin will fetch coverage data and store under
+  // `baseOutputDir/${variant}`, if your app has coverage enabled this will be
-  // `baseOutputDir/${variant}`
+  // enabled automatically
   withCoverage = true

   // additional APKs to install, you can pass in `project.files(...)` or a
   // Gradle configuration here
   additionalApks = configurations.additionalTestApks

-  // additional arguments to AndroidJUnitRunner, for instance to run medium
+  // additional arguments to AndroidJUnitRunner, by default emulator.wtf Gradle
+  // plugin will pick these up from testInstrumentationRunnerArguments, however
+  // you can override (or unset with null) these values here
-  // tests:
+  //
-  environmentVariables = [size: 'medium']
+  // for instance to only run medium tests: environmentVariables = [size: 'medium']

   // Set to a number larger than 1 to randomly split your tests into multiple